alvarosantamariagomez/sari/www/about.md

 ### II.
 Plot controls

-Once the format of the series is set, this block allows plotting/resetting the time series and also removing outliers with the `Toggle points` option.
+Once the format of the series is set, this block allows plotting/resetting the time series with the `Plot` button.
+It is also possible to show an `Overview` of the three coordinate components taking into account the current state of the series (zoom, removed points, plate motion correction, etc.).
+Selected outliers can be excluded from the analysis with the `Toggle` option.
 Outliers can also be `auto toggled` by setting a residual threshold or a normalized residual threshold (i.e., times above the error bar, if provided).
-They can also be selected and removed manually.
 See more details about removing/restoring points manually in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section.

 The `all components` option changes between removing outliers for each coordinate component independently or from all components simultaneously, which is useful if one wants to join the results from each coordinate component into a single file afterwards (a NEU/ENU file for instance).
 This option works also when analyzing different columns using the 1D series format.

-The option `permanent` will permanently delete the next points that are going to be removed from the series (see more details in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section).
+The option `permanent` will permanently delete the next points to be toggled from the series (see more details in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section).
 Permanently here means these points cannot be restored back and they will not be shown again in the current session.
-This option is intended, for instance, to remove extreme outliers that do not allow visualizing a series correctly.
+This option is intended, for instance, to remove extreme outliers that do not allow visualizing the series correctly.
 The original series file is not modified and can be reloaded, after resetting the current session, to use all the points again.
-This option is deactivated by default, and once one or more points are removed in a single action, it will automatically deactivate itself so the next points to be removed will be available to be restored.
+This option is deactivated by default, and once one or more points are toggled in a single action, it will automatically deactivate itself so the next points to be toggled will be available to be restored.
 When toggling points that were already removed, this option will delete them permanently as well, instead of restoring them.

-The `include in file` option will keep the removed outliers in the downloaded results file as commented lines.
+The `include in file` option will keep the excluded outliers in the downloaded results file as commented lines.
 No fitting values will be provided for these points.

 The `scrolling` option enables/disables the vertical scrolling of the left panel.
 By default the scrolling is enabled.
 When disabling it, the user will be able to take a screenshot of the full web page with the plots and all the input parameters that were used to make the plots, which is very convenient for sharing/archiving a specific analysis, making reports or marking assignments.
 The quality of the full page screenshot may depend on the browser/extension used.